ente-io/ente/docs/docs/self-hosting/guides/configuring-s3.md

 ---
 title: Configuring S3 buckets
-description: Fixing upload errors when trying to self host Ente
+description:
+    Configure S3 endpoints to fix upload errors or use your self hosted ente from outside localhost
 ---

 # Configuring S3